luicfrr/react-native-vision-camera-face-detector/README.md

 ## 📚 Introduction

 `react-native-vision-camera-face-detector` is a React Native library that integrates with the Vision Camera module to provide face detection functionality.
-It allows you to easily detect faces in real-time using device's front and back camera.
+It allows you to easily detect faces in real-time using device's front/back camera.
+Also supports static image face detections (thanks to @XChikuX).

 Is this package usefull to you?